-We are Amberwave Partners, an investment management firm focused on megatrends reshaping the global economy and supporting U.S. jobs, security and growth.
+We are Amberwave Partners, an investment management firm focused on megatrends reshaping the global economy, creating volatility and supporting U.S. jobs, security and growth.

 Stephen Miran Ph.D.

 Steve Miran is a co-founder and lead portfolio manager at Amberwave.
 Steve has ten years of successful investing experience including as a hedge fund portfolio manager and head of macro strategy, and before that as an analyst at Fidelity Investments.
 He has invested in major asset classes in both developed and emerging economies.

 Before Amberwave, Steve was senior advisor for economic policy at the United States Department of the Treasury, which he entered in April 2020 to assist with fiscal support to the economy.
 He contributed to the implementation and evaluation of several CARES Act programs, in particular the Paycheck Protection Program, which provided over $800 billion of job-preserving investments in American small businesses and supported over 50 million workers.

 Steve holds a Ph.D. in economics from Harvard University.
 He received a B.A. summa cum laude from Boston University, where he studied economics, philosophy and mathematics.
 His academic work has focused on fiscal policy, and his writing has been published in the American Economic Journal, the Wall Street Journal, Bloomberg, Barron’s, and RealClearMarkets.